-After widespread opposition to the project in New Hampshire, and from New England industry and environmental groups, a new route was announced in the summer of 2013, with proposals to bury two sections in northern New Hampshire.
+There is widespread opposition to the project in New Hampshire and from New England industry and environmental groups.
+After many landowners in New Hampshire refused to sell to Northern Pass, a new route was announced in the summer of 2013, with proposals to bury two sections in northern New Hampshire as an attempt to bypass these landowners.
 However, the project is still widely opposed within the state.
 Governor Hassan believes that "project officials must more fully explore options for burying more of the lines" (Hassan 2013a, 1).
 Citizens and environmental groups contest the ecological impacts, economic benefits, emissions reductions and demand for new energy.
 Opposition groups have pointed to potential alternatives to the Northern Pass including the